 It’s a good idea to have a consultation with your home dentist before you travel; this way you can ask questions about the treatment you need and be better informed when you reach your dentist in Spain.
 Our website has lots of useful information about common dental treatments such as dental implants, crowns, veneers and cosmetic work.

 Remember, if you’re interested in visiting a dentist in Spain you can request a free, no-obligation quote here.
-Our partner ClinicHunter will be in touch with a personalised price for your treatment, then you can decide whether the trip will be worth it for you.
+One of our dental tourism representatives will be in touch with a personalised price for your treatment, then you can decide whether the trip will be worth it for you.

 If you decide that dental tourism in Spain isn’t right for you, there are still other locations you might consider.
 Hungary and Poland are particularly popular among patients travelling from the UK.
 Read more in our full dental tourism article.